mateoconlechuga/convimg/README.md

                                       : It is an optional parameter, defaults to : 'false' but can be 'true'.
-                                      : Fixed entries can also be supplied via : an image, 1 pixel in height where each : pixel represents an entry:
+                                      : Fixed entries can also be supplied via : an image, 1 pixel in height (and a : width <= 256) where each pixel in the : image represents an entry:
                                       :
                                       :   fixed-entries:
                                       :     - image: palette.png
                                       :
                                       : There can be up to 256 fixed entries.
-                                      : With the image method, the starting : index is 0 and increments by 1.
+                                      : With the image method, the starting : index is 0 and increments by 1 moving : from left to right.

            speed: <speed>             : Speed controls (somewhat, not really) : the quality of the palette generated.